ruolez/bin-locations/README.md

 4. Access the application at http://localhost:5556

-5. Configure database connection:
+5. First-time setup:
+   - Login with `admin/admin` (default credentials)
-   - Navigate to Settings page
+   - You'll be redirected to Settings page automatically
    - Enter SQL Server connection details
    - Test connection
    - Save configuration
+   - Logout and login with your SQL Server credentials

+**Note:** The `admin/admin` credentials only work when no database connection is configured.
+After setup, authentication is handled via the `Trustees_tbl` table in your SQL Server database.

+**See:** `FIRST_TIME_SETUP.md` for detailed setup instructions

 ## Usage

-### First Time Setup
+### Authentication

-1. Go to **Settings** page
-2. Enter your SQL Server connection details:
-   - Server address (IP or hostname)
-   - Port (default: 1433)
-   - Database name
+**First-Time Setup:**
+- Login with `admin/admin`
+- Configure database connection
-   - Username and password
+- Logout and login with SQL Server credentials

-3. Click **Test Connection** to verify
-4. Click **Save Configuration**
+**Normal Usage:**
+- Login with credentials from `Trustees_tbl`
+- All operations are tracked with username for audit trail

 ### Managing Bin Locations